© 2010-2024 by Fine Arts of the Southwest, Inc. All rights reserved.

 EXHIBITION HISTORY

-Eveli Sabatie making jewelry at her bench in Santa Fe, c.
-1970‘s.
+Eveli Sabatie making jewelry at her bench in her Santa Fe studio where she made this buckle.